ryan3971/patient-data-migration/README.md

 **`Patient`** — a single patient record.
 Unique on `(health_number, health_number_province)`.
 Linked to the import that created it.

 **`ImportFailure`** — one row per failed CSV row, recording the row number, the identity fields (if present), and the reason for failure.
+This table was added after discovering that a row had silently failed to be created with no way to identify which one — manual scanning does not scale to large files.
+The `health_number` column stores the raw string value that was present (e.g. `"unknow"`), even when it is invalid, so the failure is auditable.

 ### Service